Sharkbanz protection from sharks.

 The good news for sharks is that, like us, they are not affected either.
 Sharkbanz describes the shark’s response as “a little like someone shining a bright light in your eyes”; It’s annoying (and turns you away) but you soon recover.
 In fact, Sharkbanz teamed up with a chemist and a marine biologist from Shark Defense to make sure all parties were looked after properly.
 After all, with the extensive coverage of this year’s attacks, it is vital to tell the other side of the story, which is that millions of sharks die annually through fishing activities related to finning.
 Sharkbanz’s positive conservation stance, therefore, is incredible to see and if you are interested CLICK HERE for a video which highlights the importance of having apex predators and the resulting trophic cascades in our wild ecosystems.

 WORD ON THE STREET

-So is all this hype really going to stop you being bitten when you next head out for a surf or kite, paddle or swim.
-Certainly the evidence suggests so and clearly Sharkbanz are testing daily to make sure they can truly stand behind their product.
-If you research these little bands in greater detail it is clear they don’t stop 100% of bites, but interestingly they do work in a more robust way when more and more people are wearing them.
+So is all this hype going to stop you being bitten when you next head out for a surf or kite, paddle or swim?
+Indeed, the evidence suggests so and clearly, Sharkbanz is testing daily to make sure they can honestly stand behind their product.
+If you research these little bands in greater detail, it is clear they don’t stop 100% of bites, but interestingly they do work more robustly when more and more people are wearing them.

 After all as the founders of Sharkbanz quite rightly point out.
 “Will you be the one without it?”